 In the Birds Nest stadium, Canada’s T54 wheelchair racer Chantal Petitclerc was unbeatable taking five gold medals in all distances from 100m through to 1,500m.

 South African Oscar Pistorius claimed three golds in the 100m, 200m and 400m T44 races, setting a new world record of 47.49 seconds in the 400m.
 Ireland’s Jason Smyth was equally impressive setting new world records on his way to gold in the 100m and 200m T13 races.

-Brazil’s Daniel Dias was the man to beat in ‘Water Cube’ taking home a total of nine swimming medals consisting of four golds, four silvers and one bronze.
-South Africa’s Natalie du Toit was equally as impressive winning five gold medals out five swimming events.
-At the closing ceremony du Toit was awarded the Whand Youn Dai Achievement Award, in recognition of her exemplary role in practicing the Paralympic motto “Spirit in Motion”.
+Brazil’s Daniel Dias was the man to beat in the ‘Water Cube’ taking home a total of nine swimming medals including four golds, four silvers and one bronze.
+South Africa’s Natalie du Toit was equally as impressive winning five gold medals out five events.
+At the closing ceremony du Toit was awarded the Whang Youn Dai Achievement Award, in recognition of her exemplary role in practicing the Paralympic motto “Spirit in Motion”.

 ATTENDANCE AND COVERAGE

 The Games saw 1.82 million tickets sold and a further 1.62 million tickets provided to children, education and community groups.
 The Opening and Closing Ceremonies were sold out, as were all swimming events and most athletics sessions.

 With 64 rights holders covering 80 countries from all five continents, the Beijing Games had more TV coverage than ever before.
 A cumulated audience of 3.8 billion watched the Games and the total broadcasting time increased by 200 per cent compared to the Athens 2004 Paralympic Games.

 China’s CCTV and BTV broadcast 22 hours of coverage daily on different channels.